Raams-codes/Raams-codes/README.md

 - 👋 Hi, I’m @Raams-codes
-- 🌱 I’m currently learning and exploring Data Science and Mechine learning...
+- 🌱 Aspiring Data Science enthusiast 👨🏻‍💻, exploring the world of data through Python, SQL, Machine learning and much more on the way🪁
 - 📫 Im from coimbatore...
-I love Histry, maths, India....
+I love Histry, maths, India...
-- ⚡ I'm a coffe Lover too

 ## Skills